Bark App Review

 How Bark alerts parents and how you can react

-You'll get notified through push notifications, text messages, or emails when a potential issue arises.
+When a potential issue arises, you'll be notified through push notifications, text messages, or emails.
 You can also subscribe to a weekly summary report delivered every Sunday.

 Bark's founders designed the app to encourage open conversations between parents and kids,1 but you can also take more of a lockdown approach by restricting app and content access in the Screen Time section.
 For example, you could turn off all social media access if you're concerned about your child's activity on those apps.